devneelesh921/Documentation/VCS Design + POC/VCS Authn & Authz startegy/Auth Documentation/Auth Doc.md

 ## 3. Authentication Strategies

 There are several authentication methods used to secure VCS access.
-Below are the most commonly employed strategies:
+Below are the most common strategies:

 ### 1. Username and Password
 - **Description**: The simplest and most commonly used method.
 Users authenticate by providing a username and password.